rpopov/modelant/repository/src/site/markdown/index.md

 Execution Dependencies
 ----------------------
-In order to use the model repository integrated in modelant out-of-the-box, needed are the following dependencies:
+In order to use the default model repository integrated in modelant out-of-the-box, needed are the following dependencies:

 ```
 <dependencies>